LP (singer): 2018–present

 On June 15, 2018, LP announced on their Facebook page that they had been working on a new album.
 A day later, the first track from the record, "Girls Go Wild", was released.
 "Recovery" was released later.

 In September 2018, LP recorded two songs for Morrissey's new album of cover songs.

 In October 2019, the song "Strange" was featured in a commercial for the Samsung Galaxy phone.

 In June 2019, LP gave an exclusive interview to ÖMC Dergi, Turkey's biggest digital music magazine, as part of the promotion of the album Heart to Mouth, and became the cover star of a magazine for the first time in Turkey.
 Sharing the cover photo of ÖMC Dergi, which introduced their album for the first time and gave an interview, LP posted on all their social media accounts, "Interview + Cover Artist for June!!
 Ankara – See you Soon!"
 The director and photographer Darren Craig took the photoshoot for ÖMC Dergis June 2019 issue.
 LP performed three big concerts in Istanbul, İzmir, and Ankara after giving the interview.

 "How Low Can You Go" and "The One That You Love" were released in 2020.
 "One Last Time", "Goodbye", and "Angles" were released in 2021.
 All five songs were released as singles for the album Churches, which was released on December 3 that year.
 In 2021, LP released the song "Fighter" with Imanbek.

 In October 2022, LP was featured on the song "Line It Up" on American band Palaye Royale's album Fever Dream`.

+In September 2023, they released their album Love Lines which featured singles "Golden", "One Like You" and "Long Goodbye".

 In February 2024, LP appeared in a Russian hoodie in an Instagram video, which they said was a gift from their Russian fans.
 Their concert in Kaunas, Lithuania, was later canceled in response.

 LP appeared in Christian Louboutin's presentation at Paris Fashion Week in 2024 and sang "Lost On You".

+On April 29, 2026, they released the song "Shelly" which is the lead single off of their upcoming album, Room 12.
+The album will be supported by the All Is Not Lost Tour which is celebrating 10 years of the Lost on You album.